terryschmidt/Coffiend/README.md

 # Coffiend
 An Android application which utilizes Kotlin, Retrofit, Gson, Google Maps and Places API to show the nearest coffee shops

+The name is a portmanteau of the two words "Coffee" and "Fiend"

 1. Clone repo
 2. Open in Android Studio
 3. It will use the latest Kotlin version, and some other libs like Retrofit, Mockito